 - Monthly resident family dinners

-- Cookies when you least expect them
+- Cookies when you least expect them (with no ulterior motives 😉)

-For more information, please refer to our program description on the CaRMS website.
+For more information, please refer to our program description on the CaRMS website

 Victoria General Hospital